SpareFare Will Resell Those Cancelled Trip Plans

 Like most startups, this one was created out of personal need.
 It all started when my co-founder, Georgi Stavrev, realized he would not be able to use a flight ticket due to unpredictable work commitments.
 Full of misplaced hope, he ended up changing the outbound date two times, until he eventually gave up.
 None of his friends wanted the ticket and there wasn’t

 a scam-free marketplace he could sell it on.
-He saw the need for a trustworthy service which salvages costly travel tickets and gives people the chance to fly when all other options dry up.
+He saw the need for a trustworthy service that salvages costly travel tickets and gives people the chance to fly when all other options dry up.

 Can you give a brief description of the process for sellers and buyers?